CIPS Approach to Our Students’ Learning Journey

 CIPS students have encountered many disruptions to their learning journey and their scheduled exams due to this global pandemic COVID-19.

-As the past five months have unfolded the situation has been constantly changing, sometimes daily.
+As the situation worldwide has been constantly changing, sometimes daily.
 CIPS has had to make some really difficult decisions in this evolving landscape concerning our scheduled exams with safety of our students always core to our decisions.

 All decisions on exam delivery have been based on the following order of priority: